michael-steinert-repository/DockerEssentials/README.md

 ## Docker Architecture

 * The Docker Architecture follows the Client-Server Approach
-* The Client is the used CLI (Terminal) and Server is the Docker Host (Hosting System of Docker)
+* The Client is the used CLI (Command Line Interface - Terminal) and Server is the Docker Host (Hosting System of Docker)
 * The Docker Daemon on the Server is responsible to handle Commands from the Client
 * The Docker Daemon fetches Images from local or remote Registries, and stores it on the Server (Hosting System of Docker)